matplotlib/CZI_2021-03_mpl/proposal.md

 We propose to continue full support (1 FTE) for Elliott Sales de Andrade and partial support (.2 FTE) for Thomas Caswell.
 The effort will be split with approximately .75 FTE for maintenance, .25 FTE for medium sized enhancements, and .2 FTE for community and project management.
+We also propose to fund Code of Conduct incident response training for the community.

 ## Milestones and Deliverables